tiskw/random-fourier-features/examples/rff_svc_for_mnist/README.md

 Random Fourier Features: RFF for MNIST dataset
 ====

-This python script provide an example for RFF SVC with MNIST dataset.
+This python script provides an example for RFF SVC with MNIST dataset.
-Our module for random fourier features (PyRFFF.py) needs scikit-learn as a backend of SVM solver therefore you need to install scikit-learn.
+Our module for Random Fourier Features (PyRFFF.py) needs scikit-learn as a backend of SVM solver therefore you need to install scikit-learn.
-Also, this script support GPU inference of RFF SVC (only one-versus-the-rest is supported now). for running GPU inference, you need to install Tensorflow 2.x (Tensorflow 1.x is not supported).
+Also, this script supports GPU inference of RFF SVC (only one-versus-the-rest is supported now). for running GPU inference, you need to install Tensorflow 2.x (Tensorflow 1.x is not supported).

 ## Installation